 Installation & Setup

-Install with ZXP Installer (recommended - Windows & macOS)
+Manual install with ZXP Installer (alternative - Windows & macOS)

 Manual install (if ZXP Installer fails)